AlperZ23/DSA210/README.md

 * **Time series visualization:** For selected cards, plot usage rate over time to identify immediate versus gradual responses to nerfs.

-# Nerfed Card Usage – Statistical Hypotheses

-This document defines the concrete, testable hypotheses that will be used to analyze the impact of balance nerfs on card usage in a competitive game setting.
-Each hypothesis maps directly to a planned statistical test.

-## Hypothesis 1: Effect of Nerfs on Mean Usage

-**Goal:** Test whether nerfs reduce the average usage of affected cards.

-- **Null hypothesis** :
-  Nerfs have **no effect** on the mean usage rate of the affected cards.

-- **Alternative hypothesis** :

-  Nerfs lead to a **significant decrease** in the mean usage rate of the affected cards.

----

-## Hypothesis 2: Effect of Nerfs on Variance of Usage (F-test)

-**Goal:** Test whether nerfs change how concentrated or spread out card usage is.

-- **Null hypothesis**:

-  Nerfs do **not** change the variance of card usage.

-- **Alternative hypothesis** :

-  Nerfs **do** change how concentrated or spread out card usage is.

----

-## Hypothesis 3: Differences Between Competitive Brackets

-**Goal:** Test whether top players react differently to nerfs compared to a broader competitive bracket.

-- **Null hypothesis**:
+## **Hypotheses and Statistical Tests**

+Based on the research questions and exploratory findings, we formulate the following concrete hypotheses to test statistically.
+Each hypothesis targets a specific aspect of the relationship between balance, usage, and performance in the current meta.
+We define null and alternative hypotheses for each and outline the planned statistical test to evaluate them:

+1. **Hypothesis 1: Usage vs. Win Rate Alignment**

+   * **Null Hypothesis:** There is no significant correlation between a card’s usage rate and its win rate.
+   * **Alternative Hypothesis:** There is a significant correlation between usage and win rate for cards.

+2. **Hypothesis 2: Usage Distribution Across Skill Brackets**

+   * **Null Hypothesis:** Top 200 and Top 1000 players use the same set of cards to the same extent.
+   * **Alternative Hypothesis:** Top 200 and Top 1000 players have significantly different usage patterns.

+3. **Hypothesis 3: Card Performance Across Skill Brackets**

-  On average, nerfed cards change in usage by the **same amount** in Top 200 and Top 1000 brackets.
+   * **Null Hypothesis:** Card win rates are the same for Top 200 and Top 1000 players.

-- **Alternative hypothesis**:

-  Usage changes caused by nerfs **differ** between Top 200 and Top 1000 players.
+   * **Alternative Hypothesis:** At least some cards have significantly different win rates between Top 200 and Top 1000\.

----

-## Planned Tests (Summary)

-- **Hypothesis 1:** Paired test on means (e.g., paired t-test) comparing pre vs. post usage per card.
-- **Hypothesis 2:** **F-test** on variances comparing pre vs. post usage distributions.
-- **Hypothesis 3:** Two-sample test on between Top 200 and Top 1000 (e.g., two-sample t-test or nonparametric equivalent).

-These hypotheses form the core of the analysis for evaluating the competitive impact of card nerfs.